 Wash and rinse assorted meat clean.
-If you would be using offal, it is best you first boil with just water and little salt for about 12 minutes to get rid of blood.
+If you would be using offal, it is best you first boil with just water and a little salt for about 12 minutes to get rid of the blood.
 Rinse clean afterwards and then bring to boil, add salt, seasoning, onions till tender.
 Reserve the stock for the egusi soup

 Add warm water to ground melon to form a paste